-Note the optical conductivity of clean multiband superconductors\cite{Ahn21} as computed here can be reduced in size for some types of superconductors -but not suppressed- by inclusion of vertex corrections\cite{watanabe_gauge-invariant_2024}, which are outside of the scope of this work.
+Note that the optical conductivity of clean multiband superconductors\cite{Ahn21} as computed here can be reduced in size for some types of superconductors—but not suppressed—by the inclusion of vertex corrections\cite{watanabe_gauge-invariant_2024}, which are outside the scope of this work.